uqbar-project/arena/arena-core/README.md

 hg clone https://bitbucket.org/uqbar-project/arena-examples
 ```

-####Aditional utilities

-#####uqbar-domain
+#### Additional Utilities

+##### Uqbar Domain
-Utility to modelate domains.
-Allows anotate objects as observables.
+Utility to model domains.
+Allows to annotate objects as @Observables.
+Also contains some API for persistence without coupling it to any implementation.
 ```
 hg clone https://bitbucket.org/uqbar-project/uqbar-domain
 ```

-#####arena-xtend
-Extension to use arena with [xtend](http://www.eclipse.org/xtend/)
+##### Arena-xtend
+Extensions to use arena with [xtend](http://www.eclipse.org/xtend/).
+Provides kind of an internal DSL for building bindings easily and in a declarative way.
 ```
 hg clone https://bitbucket.org/uqbar-project/arena-xtend
 ```

 ## Foundational Components for Observability / Transactional Aspects (not needed unless you'll change this foundations)

 Then If you'll work on the transactional or observability aspects behind Arena, you must download the following projects:

-#####apo-core

-Small framework of aspects buildt on to javassists and made in scala.
-This model the idea of point cut , joint point , and stuff
+##### apo-core

+**Aspects for Pure Objects:** Small AOP framework on top of [Javassist](http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/).
+It creates a more abstract general layer on top of javassist in order to express all AOP concepts: pointcuts, join-points, aspects, etc.

 ```
 hg clone https://bitbucket.org/uqbar-project/apo-core
 ```

 #####apo-poo

-Over apo-core implements transparent observability over aspects
+Pure Observable Objects: implements transparent objects observability over AOP.
+Based on apo-core.

 ```
  hg clone https://bitbucket.org/uqbar-project/apo-poo
 ```

 #####apo-pot
-Implements transacsionality aspects over objects.
+Implements a transparent transactions mechanism for objects through AOP.
 (Transactional objects)

 ```
 hg clone https://bitbucket.org/uqbar-project/apo-pot